software-students-spring2025/1-specification-exercise-robots/README.md

 * Assign any given origami to a specific difficulty
 * Offer detailed information about necessary resources for each origami
 * Sell origami goods to facilitate making origami
+* Integrate interactive step-by-step tutorials with animations, images or videos.
+* Provide a community space where users can post, share, and receive feedback or assistance.
+* Offer project recommendations based on user preferences, skill level, or past projects

 ### Problems/Frustrations
 * Uncertainy towards quantifiable difficulty of origami
 * Difficulty in choosing what to create
 * Limited access to origami paper
 * Struggles with properly learning origami techniques
+* Lack of access to personalized guidance or tutorials for complex origami designs.
+* Inconsistent opportunity to get feedback from peers in discussion posts (heavily based on community effort unless there are paid experts).

 ## Product Vision Statement